womenwhocoderichmond/chapter-organization/leadership-resources/event-playbook.md

   - an ask to tweet to us! @WWCodeRichmond

 #### During (6:00 - 8:00 pm)
-- Introduction to  Women Who Code Richmond, the code of conduct, our other events, details about your team.
-Refere to [these sample slides]() for reference of what to include.
+- Introduction to  Women Who Code Richmond, the code of conduct, volunteer opportunities, details about your team.
+Refer to [these sample slides]() for reference of what to include.
 - Mention wifi, WWC slack, twitter, meetup format, active projects
-- Go around the room and ask everyone to say:
+- Play a fun ice breaker! or Go around the room and ask everyone to say:
   - Their name & some background information
   - What they hope to accomplish at the meetup
 - Encourage people to communicate on Twitter and Slack during the meetup
 - Take attendance!
 We are looking into the best way to have people sign in
-- Try to schedule a demo / project share for 8pm.
+- Try to schedule a demo / project share at the end
 - Go around once more and have everyone say:
   - Their name
   - What they accomplished at the meetup
     - Everyone accomplished something, but they usually don't realize it at first
     - Ask prodding or clarifying questions.
 Try to get them to quickly bestow their new knowledge to everyone else in the room.
 - Make sure they aren’t forgetting things
-- Wrap up with an [applaud her]()
+- Wrap up with an applaud her, upcoming events, ways to get involved, and how to stay connected

 #### Directly Afterwards
 - Check for forgotten items at the end